rahul70392/UpgradeableNFT/README.md

     3. The third is called "TransparentUpgradeableProxy" (example: https://mumbai.polygonscan.com/address/0xbf1774e5ba0fe942c7498b67ff93c509b723eb67#code) and this is the address that matches the `OpenZeppelin Proxy deployed to` in the output after running the deploy script.
 Let's call this `PROXY_ADDRESS`.
 -   upload source code so others can verify it on-chain via `npx hardhat verify --network testnet CONTRACT_ADDRESS`.
 Head back to Etherscan or Polygonscan and view #1 again.
 You should now see actual source code in the contract.
 -   `PROXY_ADDRESS` is that actual address used to interact with the contract, view on OpenSea, etc.
-    -   you can interact manually via the console -- see [Playing with Contract](#playing-with-contract) below
-    -   you can interact with on Etherscan or Polygonscan
 -   **IMPORTANT** You'll notice new files in `.openzeppelin` folder.
 It's important you keep these files and check them into the repository.
 They are required for upgrading the contract.

 Scenario 2: Upgrade your contract